juberrahman/Scientific-Computing/README.md

 ### Q-R decomposition, Gram–Schmidt process
 ### Orthogonal and Non-Orthogonal Projectors
 ### Optimization Problems
 All programs have been done by myself.
+Feel free to use in your research/ project.